Caleb S.

 writing an annotated bibliography

-Then you must deal with the annotated bibliography assignment first.
-An annotated bibliography is an important part of any research paper or project.
-It provides a comprehensive overview of the sources used by the writer and can be used to assess how well they have researched their topic.
+An annotated bibliography is an important part of any research project.
+It provides a comprehensive overview of the sources you’ve gathered for a paper.
+It demonstrates the depth of your research and also how well you've explored your topic.

-However, many new students don't know how to write one.
-That's why we've prepared this comprehensive guide.
+However, many students don't know how to write one.
+Are you one of them?

 So let's dive in!